ethanbass/chromatographR/README.md

 ## Contributing

-Contributions are very welcome.
+Contributions are always welcome.
 Please get in touch (preferable by opening a GitHub [issue](https://github.com/ethanbass/chromatographR/issues)) to discuss any suggestions or to file a bug report.
 Some good reasons to file an issue:

 - You've found an actual bug.
 - You're getting a cryptic error message that you don't understand.